top of page

 Off Grid Refrigerator

 In stock form this fridge used way more energy than comparable appliances.
-In fact, within a range of 310 to 340 Kwh (Kilowatt hours per year) listed on the yellow tag when I bought it, the fridge actually averaged 365 Kwh.
-After applying the foam to the outside of the fridge, the energy use went down to 251 kwh per year average and that's WITH automatic defrost.
+In fact, within a range of 310 to 340 Kwh (Kilowatt hours per year) listed on the yellow tag when I bought it, the fridge actually averaged 365 Kwh prior to my alteration.
+After applying foam to the outside of the fridge, the energy use went down to 251 kwh per year average and that's including automatic defrost.
 (A heating coil that turns on every 8 hours of run time to melt ice buildup) It makes you wonder why these companies don't just put a bit more insulation on their appliances.
-If applied to all units in the USA it would save millions of dollars in energy costs, and your fridge motor would last twice as long..
-But that's another topic...
+If applied to all units in the USA it would save billions of dollars in energy costs, and your fridge motor would last twice as long.
+But that's another soap box...

-The key to this setup was to find a bottom fridge/top freezer combo unit with the cooling fins on the back and EXTERNAL to the appliance.
-It is unusual to find them set up this way now-a-days since most appliances hide the coils within the walls of the insulation!
+The key to this setup was to find a bottom fridge/top freezer combo unit with the Evaporator Coils on the BACK and EXTERNAL to the appliance.
+It is unusual to find them set up this way now-a-days since most appliances hide the coils within the walls of the insulation.
 Most fridges actually run more because they are heating themselves up by having coils in the walls.
 How silly is that!!!
+Here's a view of a modern but inefficient fridge.

+This one is like my fridge.
 I unscrewed the coils in the back and very carefully nudged a piece of 1" foam between the coils and the back of the fridge.
-I then glued 2" of foam on the sides and top, and none on the door, and was done.
-Note that you CAN'T do this retrofit to a fridge with coils in the walls, only the cheap models will work.
+I then glued 2" of foam on the sides and top, and none on the door, and done.
+Remember, you CAN'T do this retrofit to a fridge with coils in the walls, only the cheap models will work.
+Bonus!

-If you want a bit more efficient conventional fridge than mine to start with the best I've found is the Danby https://www.danby.com/en-us/products/apartment-size-refrigerators-en-us/dff100c2wdd/ 297 Kwh per year and it looks like you may be able to access the coils from the back as I did with mine.
+If you want a bit more efficient conventional fridge than mine to start with the best I've found is the Danby 10 cubic feet model.
+It uses an average 297 Kwh per year and it looks like you may be able to access the coils from the back as I did with mine.
 This is the one I'll be getting when ours dies, but who know when that will be?
 By insulating our fridge it runs less often, and should last longer.
-We're going on 18 years with this cheap one.
+We're going on 20 years with this cheap one.

 Other Ideas